UglyWillDuckling/diamond-mine/Emerald/emerald/Pro Git - Scott Chacon/Appendix C_ Git Commands/Appendix C_ Git Commands.md

 There are also a number of hooks you can use to help with the workflow around `git am` and they are all covered in [[Customizing Git|Email Workflow Hooks]].

-We also use it to apply patch formatted GitHub Pull Request changes in [[GitHub|Email Notifications]].
+We also use it to apply patch formatted GitHub Pull Request changes in [[Atlas/tools/dev/github|Email Notifications]].

 ### git format-patch